-In team sports or other team games, if there is a given limit of how many players are allowed to participate (either on the field or in the game itself), it is not unusual to have reserve players in your team.
+In team sports or other team games, if there is a given limit on how many players are allowed to participate (either on the field or in the game itself), it is not unusual to have reserve players in your team.
 Actually, it is often necessary to have those.
-If one of your players is unable to participate because e.g. of an injury or from being absent, the reserve player comes in play to takes their place.
-But why aren't they main players?
+If one of your players is unable to participate because e.g. of an injury or from being absent, the reserve player comes into play to take their place.
+But why aren't they the main players?

 The most common reason for being a benchwarmer is simply that the player is lousy at the sport, or at least worse than other players on the team.
 The rest of the team considers this character The Load.
 Other times, the player may suffer from Crippling Overspecialization, or have a rare skill that is only occasionally useful in the game.
 Conversely, they may actually be decent at multiple game skills but is outclassed in all of them by someone in the starting lineup, thus suffering from being a Master of None.
 More rarely, the player may be skilled, perhaps the best on the team, but is being benched to tactically conceal this fact, or to invoke Put Me In, Coach! to pull off a surprise, last-minute victory.